pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 # Recording movement

-Most LEGO motors have a builtin sensor that measures the traveled angle.
+Most LEGO motors have a built-in sensor that measures the traveled angle.
 The drive base uses this information to figure out how far it has traveled.
-You can read these measurements with the Drive Base Measure block from the input tab.
+You can read these measurements with the Drive Base Measure block from the Input tab.
 This can be used to record information about how your robot moves, as shown in the following example.